skellis46/embodied-camera/embodied-camera-application-proposal.md

 3. create a set of body-based somatic 'activities' that expand our corporeal relationship to the smartphone;
 4. create and share documentation of these practice-based experiments;
-5. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone.
+5. develop a reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone.

 _RQ3 Non-visual senses:_